Filing an Affidavit

 PROOF OF BIRTH

 Proof of birth must be submitted with the notarized affidavit.
 The most common proof of birth is the birth certificate.
 Please note that a certified copy of the birth certificate (not a photocopy) must be submitted.
 Please refer to ARS §15-828 for other acceptable proofs of birth if a certified birth certificate is not available.
 The original birth certificate will be returned to you after the County School Superintendent's office has made a copy for their records.
+If you do not wish to send the affidavit and your child's birth certificate to the county by mail, you have the option to hand-deliver the documents and wait while the clerk makes a copy of the birth certificate for their file and returns the original to you at that time.

 DELAY OF FORMAL EDUCATION